R-Tuning: Instructing Large Language Models to Say `I Don't Know'

 \subsection{Training and Inference}

 With the refusal-aware dataset, we then apply the standard procedures of fine-tuning a language model.
-The model takes a sequence \( t_1, t_2, \ldots, t_T \) consisting of the question and answer, and predicts the answer part based on the question.
+The model takes a sequence \( t_1, t_2, \ldots, t_T \) consisting of the questions and answers, and predicts the answer part based on each question.
 The training objective is the standard cross-entropy loss \( \mathcal{L} \) which can be defined as: